Board of Management

 Marjorie has extensive experience in legal practice, specialising in corporate and maritime law.
 She also lectured on maritime and marine insurance law at the Singapore Maritime Academy of the Singapore Polytechnic.
 She currently serves as a Consultant in the Otto Group of Companies.

 Marjorie has held Board appointments in several private and public listed companies as well as in non-profit organisations, including Council for Third Age.
 She is the Honorary Secretary of RSVP and currently chairs several committees including Nomination, Programmes Creation and Corporate & Marketing Communications.
 She is also Chairman of Siong Keng Hoon Foundation Limited - an organisation incorporated for charitable purposes.

 Chew Heng joined the Board in 2006.
 He is a member of the Chartered Institute of Management Accountants (CIMA) and Fellow of the Institute of Singapore Chartered Accountants.
 He has held senior financial management positions in major US MNCs for more than twenty years.

+His past appointments in community service include Honorary Treasurer of Management Corpn Strata Title (MCST) 2864 (Goldenhill Park Condo) and President of CIMA Singapore.
 Previously Chew Heng was the Honorary Treasurer in RSVP and he chairs the Investment Committee.
 He is also a Board member of RSVP ProGuide Pte Ltd.